 UBS AG (with its subsidiaries, "UBS AG" or "UBS" or the "Issuer") is, according to its own opinion, one of the world's leading financial firms, serving a discerning international client base.
 UBS is, according to its own opinion, a leading global wealth manager, a leading investment banking and securities firm with a strong institutional and corporate client franchise, one of the largest global asset managers and the market leader in Swiss commercial and retail banking.
-On 30 September 2008, UBS employed 79,565 people.
+On 30 September 2008, UBS employed 79'565 people.
 With headquarters in Zurich and Basel, Switzerland, UBS operates in over 50 countries and from all major international centers.

 UBS is, according to its own opinion, one of the best-capitalised financial institutions in the world.
-On 30 September 2008 the BIS Tier11 ratio was 10.8 per cent, invested assets stood at CHF 2,640 billion, equity attributable to UBS shareholders was CHF 46,412 million and market capitalisation was CHF 54,135 million (cf. "Recent Developments" for estimated information as of 30 September 2008).
+On 30 September 2008 the BIS Tier11 ratio was 10.8 per cent, invested assets stood at CHF 2,640 billion, equity attributable to UBS shareholders was CHF 46,412 million and market capitalisation was CHF 54,135 million.